The Ultimate Guide to Trail Running with Your Dog

 Collapsible water bowl

 A collapsible water bowl is a convenient accessory to keep your dog hydrated during trail runs.
-Look for a lightweight and portable bowl that can easily fit into your backpack or attached to your dog's harness.
+Look for a lightweight and bowl that can easily fit into your backpack or attached to your dog's harness.
 Ensure it is easy to clean and durable.

 Reflective gear for low-light conditions